pu2clr/SI4735/README.md

 | STM32F746G-DISCO | No | - | - | [More...](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html?fbclid=IwAR2D9OwhInHQ8WYxeflJQ7QV2aNscFbfcbeblaFcYq0angJIjCKmkQBPTBc) |
 | STM32F103 Series  |  No | PB6 (SCL) and PB7(SDA) | PA12 | [More...](https://circuitdigest.com/microcontroller-projects/getting-started-with-stm32-development-board-stm32f103c8-using-arduino-ide) |

 * [ˆ4] It seams that in some ESP32 board, the I²C bus is not configured prorpelly by default.
 However, you can set almost any pin on ESP32 to setup I²C capabilities.
 All you have to do is call __Wire.begin(SDA, SCL);__ where SDA and SCL are the ESP32 GPIO pins.
-The code below shows that.
+See see the folder examples to check how to use ESP32 devices.
 * [^5] You can use the pin 12 too.

 1. More about ESP boards on [ESPRESSIF Development Boards](https://www.espressif.com/en/products/hardware/development-boards).